 To describe students, we use two additional sources of information: SFUSD's administrative records and students' spring scores on the district's early literacy assessment.
 In the spring of each school year, the district assesses the early literacy skills of four years olds using Phonological Awareness Literacy Screening (PALS).
-PALS, which was developed and validated at the University of Virginia (Marcia Invernizzi, Amie Sullivan, Joanne Meier, and Linda Swank, 2004).
-PALS is a oneon-one assessment that takes about 20 to 30 minutes to complete.
+PALS was developed and validated at the University of Virginia (Invernizzi et al. 2004).
+PALS is a one-on-one assessment that takes about 20 to 30 minutes to complete.
 It includes tests of children's name writing skills, alphabet knowledge, beginning sound awareness, print and word awareness, rhyme awareness, and nursery rhyme awareness.
 The assessment has a leveled component: in the alphabet knowledge subtest, children who correctly identify 16 or more upper-case letters move on to be assessed in lower-case letters; and, children who correctly identify nine or more lower-case letters move on to letter sounds.
 SFUSD collects PALS data through a partnership with the University of San Francisco, which uses education graduate students to administer the assessment.
-The PALS assessment window was between March and April, well before the end of the READY4K! intervention, which occurred during in May.
+The PALS assessment window was between March and April, well before the end of the READY4K! intervention, which occurred in May.
 All of the students in this study were assessed with the English-language version of PALS.

-E. Randomization Checks
+3d.
+Randomization Checks